24 Best Podcasts for Learning Korean in 2026

 Where to listen to Korean podcasts?

-There are hundreds of podcasts out there.
-Although some are only paid, that requires premium memberships.
-Yet, most still are 100% free.
+There are hundreds of podcasts.
+Although some are paid and require premium memberships, most are still 100% free.

-You may need to pay for a recurring service on the platform sometimes.
-This is to get ad-free, better sound quality, access to exclusive audio, and extra features.
+You may sometimes need to pay for a recurring service on the platform.
+This is to unlock ad-free access, better sound quality, exclusive audio, and additional features.
 But that’s it.

 You can listen to plenty of free episodes of Korean podcasts on iTunes, Google Podcasts, Amazon Music, Spotify, and SoundCloud.
 Plus, there are dozens of other platforms to choose from.

-Talk To Me In Korean, based in Seoul, and other educational websites like KoreanClass 101 create new content.
+Talk To Me In Korean, based in Seoul, and other educational websites, such as KoreanClass101, create new content.
 This ensures that the podcast is current.

 24 Awesome Korean Podcasts for Korean Learners

 With so many advantages of studying Korean, it has become a popular language among youth.
-So, as a natural outcome, you can find hundreds of podcasts, which increase in number each year.
+As a result, you can find hundreds of podcasts, with numbers increasing each year.

 There are many outstanding podcasts (which we will look at shortly).
 They teach both the Korean language and about it.
-So it could be a great start towards language learning to start with discovering the language.
+It could be a great start toward language learning: begin by discovering the language.

 That being said, here are 24 podcasts for different levels of study.

-All audio content may not be suitable for all levels of learners.
+Not all audio content is suitable for all learner levels.
 Thus, it has three parts: beginners, intermediate, and advanced.

 Let’s start!